PurpBatBoi/SMBX-NPC-GUI-Editor/README.md

 A specialized GUI tool for editing Super Mario Bros.
 X (SMBX) NPC configuration files (`.txt`).
 This tool enables real-time visual editing of sprites and hitboxes, strictly adheres to SMBX file standards, and supports "Hot Reloading" for external edits.

-## DISCLAIMER:
-AI was used in the assistance of making this program.

 ## Features

 ### ✨ Undo/Redo System